-If in-person classes are canceled, you will be notified of the instructional continuity plan for this course by way of a Canvas Announcement.
+If in-person classes are canceled (e.g. inclement weather), you will be notified of the instructional continuity plan for this course by way of a Canvas Announcement.
 It is your responsibility to read all Canvas Announcements.
 The continuity plan may include, but is not limited to, reading course materials and working on a problem on your own, or meeting via Zoom.